dotnet-script/dotnet-script/README.md

 ### Prerequisites

-The only thing we need to install is [.Net Core 2.1+ SDK](https://www.microsoft.com/net/download/core).
+The only thing we need to install is [.NET Core 2.1+ SDK](https://www.microsoft.com/net/download/core).
+In order to use C# 8.0 features, [.NET Core 3.0+ SDK](https://www.microsoft.com/net/download/core) must be installed.

-### .Net Core 2.1 Global Tool
+### .NET Core Global Tool

-.Net Core 2.1 introduces the concept of global tools meaning that you can install `dotnet-script` using nothing but the .NET CLI.
+.NET Core 2.1 introduces the concept of global tools meaning that you can install `dotnet-script` using nothing but the .NET CLI.

 ```shell
 dotnet tool install -g dotnet-script